How Do Personal Interactions Benefit Memory Care Residents?

 • Problems with short-term memory

-Age is one of the greatest risk factors, but there are hundreds of thousands of people in the U.S. with Alzheimer’s who are under age 65.
+Age is one of the most significant risk factors, but there are hundreds of thousands of people in the U.S. with Alzheimer’s who are under age 65.
 Dementia is not directly caused by aging – it results from damaged brain cells.
-If you’ve ever visited a senior community and seen residents with dementia not interacting socially, it may have been easy to see how much they might have benefited from some thoughtful conversation.

 A Lack of Personal Interactions Leads to Isolation